diogodcarvalho/PlasmaTomoML/COMPASS/NN/README.md

 ## To prepare the dataset

-Different options on which type of dataset we want to use for the training are possible.
+Different options to generate the dataset used for the training of the NN exist.
 Choose one of the following deppending on your intent.

 #### Option 1